dirdr/ia_e3/README.md

 The **Upper confidence Trees** (UCT) formula
 $$S_i = x_i + c \sqrt{\frac{ln(n)}{n_i}}$$
 **Where**
 - $x_i$ is the mean of all the game passing through this node.
-In our case
 - $n_i$ is the number of simulation that passed through this node
 - $c$ is a a coefficient that allows us to adjust the balance between exploration and exploitation
 - $n$ number of simulation passed by the parent node